-- 1. Document the case record. - 2.
+- Document the case record. - 2.
 Issue restored benefits within thirty (30) days of the discovery. - A. If a refugee received an overpayment of benefits take the following steps: - 1.
 Contact the local affiliate, if applicable. - 2.
 Verify the information that causes the change in benefits, i.e., wages, other income, household composition. - 3.
 Determine the overpayment amount. - 4.
 Request the refugee household repay the overpayment by: - a. paying a lump sum for the total amount of the overpayment, or - b. paying cash installments obtain a signed repayment agreement from the household stating the payments amounts and frequency of payment. - B. County Responsible Overpayments (CROP).
-If a county is responsible for an overpayment (Agency Error AE) the overpayment must be reported and recouped by the state office for adjustment to comply with program regulations.
-For programs like RCA that are not a part of NC FAST Enterprise Program Integrity (EPI), a county must take the following steps to report the overpayment: - 1.
-Submit a completed a DSS-8201, County Responsible Overpayment, for to the Controller's Office when a County Responsible Overpayment (CROP) is identified. - 2.
-The Controller's office will then enter the CROP adjustment into NCFAST manually. - 3.
-The DSS-8201, County Responsible Overpayment form is located at the NC DHHS forms website link to the form is https://policies.ncdhhs.gov/divisional/social-services/forms/dss-8201-county-responsible-overpayment
+If a county is responsible for an overpayment (Agency Error AE), the overpayment must be reported and recouped by the state office for adjustment to comply with program regulations.
+For programs like RCA that are not a part of NC FAST Enterprise Program Integrity (EPI), a county must take the following steps to report the overpayment: - Submit a completed a DSS-8201, County Responsible Overpayment to the Controller's Office when a County Responsible Overpayment (CROP) is identified. - 2.
+The Controller's Office will then enter the CROP adjustment into NC FAST, manually. - 3.
+The DSS-8201, County Responsible Overpayment form is located on the NC DHHS forms website.
+A link to the form is https://policies.ncdhhs.gov/divisional/social-services/forms/dss-8201-county-responsible-overpayment

 - C. State Responsible Overpayments (SROP), a county must take the following steps to report the overpayment: - 1.
-Notify the Controller's Office in writing by preparing a letter rather than using the DSS-8201 form and send to Refugee program staff for approval. - 2.
-Once you the Refugee program staff approves, it can be forwarded to the Controller's Office. - 3.
-The Controller's Office will enter the SROP adjustment into NCFAST manually.
+Notify the Controller's Office in writing by sending a letter to the Refugee program staff for approval.
+Do not use the DSS-8201 Form. - 2.
+Once approved by Refugee program staff, the request can be forwarded to the Controller's Office. - 3.
+The Controller's Office will enter the SROP adjustment into NC FAST manually.